 - Once the stiff peaks are formed, stop beating.
 Divide the beaten Egg Whites into two halves.
 We will only be using half of the beaten Egg Whites.

-- Now, wait for the temperature to reach 265degrees.
-As soon as it reaches 265, stir in the Molasses and combines.
+- Now, wait for the temperature to reach 265 degrees.
+As soon as it reaches 265, stir in the Molasses and combine.

 - Turn on your electric beater on low and pour the liquid sugar mixture into the egg whites.
 Beat continuously for 3-4 minutes.
 You may increase the speed gradually.